 The paved square in front of the Council House is used for different events on a regular basis.
 Around Christmas time you’ll find an Ice Rink and German Market, in the spring the huge “Wheel of Nottingham” is there, in the summer the area has become a “beach” and there are markets, fairs, promotions and demonstrations on other days throughout the year too.
-Standing at the front of the Council House, just by the steps, are two stone lions – one on each side.
-These lions are well known and well loved in Nottingham with the left one in particular being a traditional meeting place for those who live in or around the city.
+Wherever you in the vicinity of the Council House, listen out on the hour for the sound of “Little John” – the very deep sounding clock bell which is similar in tone to London’s Big Ben.

 LOCATION & CONTACT

 Address: Nottingham City Council, The Council House, Old Market Square, Nottingham NG1 2DT